swillims/website/README.md

 # Webpage
-This is a personal website that is intended to be run as a .jar file.
-Ignore the travis file.
-I don't have a test file.
-I'm just using it to ping 2 cloud functions.
+This is a personal website that is intended to be run with a custom .jar file.
 The information for the .jar is stored somewhere else.
-# spencerwilliams.info
+# spencerw.net